-- We were unable to obtain the forensic profile information directly from NDIS because of the large number of profiles involved and because FBI management controls at the NDIS level prohibit the dissemination of information in an electronic format.
-Therefore, working in conjunction with the contractor used by the FBI to maintain NDIS and the CODIS software, the Laboratory provided us with an electronic file identifying the 3,899 Short Tandem Repeat forensic profiles the Laboratory had uploaded to NDIS as of June 23, 2010.
-We verified that the total number of the Laboratory's profiles in SDIS that were designated as processed by NDIS agreed with the total number of the Laboratory's profiles in NDIS for a given specimen category as of the same date.
-Since the total numbers agreed, and NDIS contains profiles uploaded from SDIS, we considered this universe of SDIS profiles to be representative of the Laboratory's profiles contained in NDIS.
+The NDIS Custodian, via the contractor used by the FBI to maintain NDIS and the CODIS software, provided an electronic file identifying the 6,980 Short Tandem Repeat forensic profiles the Laboratory had uploaded to NDIS as of October 15, 2010.
 We limited our review to a sample of 100 profiles.
-This sample size was determined judgmentally because preliminary audit work determined that risk was not unacceptably high. - Using the judgmentally-determined sample size, we randomly selected a representative sample of labels associated with specific profiles in our universe to reduce the effect of any patterns in the list of profiles provided to us.
+This sample size was determined judgmentally because preliminary audit work determined that risk was not unacceptably high.

+Using the judgmentally-determined sample size, we randomly selected a representative sample of labels associated with specific profiles in our universe to reduce the effect of any patterns in the list of profiles provided to us.
 However, since the sample size was judgmentally determined, the results obtained from testing this limited sample of profiles may not be projected to the universe of profiles from which the sample was selected.